-Food blogs are a changin’.
+Food blogs are changing.
 If you didn’t know, the new Google recipe search promises to change a lot in food blogging.
 With about 1% of all searches being for recipes, it’s a big market out there.
-The “big boys” have full time IT departments and programmers.
-They have also had many months head start converting their vast recipe library.
-The home food bloggers not so much.

 Most of us have just heard of this in the last month or so.
 No IT or on staff programmers here.
 Just little old me.
 I may be a little more able than some bloggers due to a lot of computer experience (BS Iowa State 1972 with a minor in computer science which is worth zero now) and a lot of programming years ago, but really neither I nor other food bloggers are able to easily convert to this new format.